 Who will be the clients of the Casper API?

-Dapp developers will be the first clients of the Casper API platform.
+Dapp developers and traditional business will be the clients of the Casper API platform.

 The ICO or Initial Coin Offering is when some project issues coupons, or tokens intended to pay for services the site renders in the future.